What Is a Damages-Based Agreement? The Doctrine and How It Works

 How to Prepare a Compliant DBA, Step by Step

 The drafting workflow for a damages-based agreement is shorter than for an ordinary commercial retainer, but the cost of a defective clause is higher.
-Regulation 3 of the 2013 Regulations fixes the eight clauses every DBA must contain, and the courts have set aside DBAs that omitted any one of them as unenforceable, leaving the firm with no contractual basis to charge.
-The drafting attorney works through the eight clauses in the order set out below, then tests the draft against the client's realistic loss scenarios before signature.
+Regulation 3 of the 2013 Regulations fixes the core terms every DBA must specify, the claim covered, the circumstances in which payment becomes due, and the reason for the percentage, and the courts have set aside DBAs that omitted a required term as unenforceable, leaving the firm with no contractual basis to charge.
+The eight-point checklist below pairs those mandatory terms with the payment caps in regulations 4 and 7 and the client-care disclosures a compliant retainer also needs, in the order the drafting attorney works through them before testing the draft against the client's realistic loss scenarios.

 Each step is anchored to the regulatory provision that demands it.
 Where the regulation gives the firm drafting flexibility, the checklist favours express allocation of disbursement risk and clear termination rights, which are the two areas where retainer language most often fails when challenged.